Catherine Forrester Counselling

 Alongside counselling, I am a yoga and mindfulness teacher with a focus on stress and supporting mental health.
 Yoga and mindfulness are influences which inform my counselling practice through an appreciation of the ways that our body and mind interact.

-I offer counselling either online via Zoom, or outdoors in a secluded natural setting in Kingscourt.
+I offer counselling either online via Zoom, or outdoors at Sladebank Woods in Stroud.
 After an initial consultation on the phone, we can decide together whether you would prefer to meet in person or work online.

 Sessions last 50 minutes and generally take place at the same time and place each week, although there is scope for flexibility where needed.